Rendering of Harry Jerome Community Recreation Centre from the outside.

 Sustainable design strategies include maximized heat recovery through CO2 refrigeration; a highly insulated building envelope; reusing rain-water; natural daylight and solar strategies; low-energy pool filtration systems, and electric vehicle and bike charging stations.

-For more visuals, check out the Harry Jerome Community Recreation Centre Animation here.
+For more visuals, check out the Harry Jerome Community Recreation Centre animation.

 Other Projects